 - Autopay discount: you may receive a discount of $2 a month

-- Household discount: you may receive a discount of 5% a month
+- Massachusetts Medigap Household discount: you may receive a discount of 5% a month

-If you’re have a question, want a quote or are all set to enroll in a Massachusetts Medigap plan, give one of our licensed agents a call at 800-930-7956.
+If you have a question, want a quote, or are ready to enroll in a Massachusetts Medigap plan, give us a call at 800-930-7956.

-Remember, our agents can NEVER charge you a fee to help you get a quote or enroll.
+Remember, Senior65.com NEVER charges you a fee to help you get a quote or enroll.